International Journal of Research and Innovation in Social Science

 RESULTS AND DISCUSSION

-The research focuses on investigating three main categories of in-school and out-of-school factors that influence primary school student dropout decisions in Red Sea State, Sudan.
+The research focuses on investigating two main categories of in-school and out-of-school factors that influence primary school student dropout decisions in Red Sea State, Sudan.
 These factors encompass a range of context-specific factors referring to region-specific circumstances of the Red Sea State of Sudan.

 Posteriori reviewing and analyzing the informants’ responses which are collected employing semi-structured interviews in the quest to answer the previously-mentioned research questions, the following mind-map displayed in Figure 4 represents the results of the in-school factors, as well as the out-of-school factors investigated by the researches.